pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 receives input Tensors and produces output Tensors using other modules or other autograd operations on Tensors.

-In this example we implement our two-layer network as a custom Module
+In this example we implement our third order polynomial as a custom Module
 subclass:

 .. includenodoc:: /beginner/examples_nn/polynomial_module.py